nattynates/scream_heater/README.md

 Product Desription:
   Have you ever wanted to look like Iron Man, but you live in Canada?
 Buddy, do we have the product for you!
-The Screamathon 3300 is a heated glove with the added benefit of passing snarky remarks at you through the on-board LCD display.
+The Screamathon 3300 is a heated glove with the added feature of passing snarky remarks at you through the on-board LCD display.
 But, there's a catch...
-  The only way to survive the horrorific chill of the Canadian winter is to SCREAM ON!
+  The only way to survive the horrific chill of the Canadian winter is to SCREAM ON!

   Every time that I look in the mirror
   All these lines on my face getting clearer